Friction-welding

 Disadvantages...

-The disadvantages of Friction Welding are that not every configuration is feasible, that a machine of sufficient power is needed, and that for short runs the process may not be economical.
+A machine of sufficient power is needed, and for short runs the process may not be economical.

-Apart from the cost of equipment, which must be suitable for the intended joints, the Friction-welding process has some costs in tooling and setup that must be taken into account when calculating the cost per weld.
-Tight concentricity requirements, when needed, may be difficult to meet.
-Also finishing operations may be requested which sum up to the total cost.
+Apart from the cost of equipment, which must be suitable for the intended joints, the Friction-welding process has some costs in tooling and setup.

 Best quality...

-The quality of the welds is very high and repeatable, as long as all the functions
+The quality of the welds is very high and repeatable, as long as all the functions of the machine can be properly monitored and maintained.

-obvious that Friction Welding can be the process of choice for certain classes of automotive parts that lend themselves to be friction welded.
+It is perfectly obvious that Friction Welding can be the process of choice for certain classes of automotive parts that lend themselves to be friction welded.

-The Friction-welding process is suitable for non homogeneous joints involving materials having quite different chemical, mechanical and thermal properties, producing welds of the most favorable metallurgical characteristics.
-Therefore it has been used to
+The Friction-welding process is suitable for non homogeneous joints involving materials having quite different chemical, mechanical and thermal properties.

-weld a bit of expensive materials (to be exploited where needed) to a stem of a simple and inexpensive one.
-Exhaust valves of internal combustion engines are an example.
+Therefore it has been used to weld a bit of expensive material (to be exploited where needed) to a stem of a simple and inexpensive one.

 Other applications involve the Friction-welding of a forged part to a simple bar, a practice that has the potential of providing substantial savings.

 An Article on Weld Crack Repair in a Transition Part was published (3) in Issue 50 of Practical Welding Letter for October 2007.
-Click on PWL#050 to read it.

 Easy preparation...

-Preparation of the elements is simple and easy, provided that the design of the joint lends itself to Friction-welding, and the process is friendly to the
+Preparation of the elements is simple and easy, provided that the design of the joint lends itself to Friction-welding.

-environment.
 As there is always an axial shortening of both elements, their exact length before welding must be established experimentally prior to production.

-The Friction-welding process is performed with different machines, in which the details of the mechanical movements may vary, but with no substantial change in the realization of the joint.
+The details of the mechanical movements may vary, but no substantial change is noted in the realization of the joint.

 An emerging technology development, first demonstrated as a laboratory curiosity, has been recently adopted for actual production of aerospace, automotive and ship hardware.

-Such a weld, being in a fine grained hot worked condition, has considerable metallurgical advantages especially for aluminum alloys, like absence of porosity
+Such a weld, being in a fine grained hot worked condition, has considerable metallurgical advantages especially for aluminum alloys, like absence of porosity or oxides and very good mechanical properties.

 An Article on Friction Stir Welding, one of the most important innovations of recent times, was published (2) in Issue 47 of our Practical Welding Letter for July 2007.